 Certain prescription drug expenses don't count toward your safety net out-of-pocket limit.
-This includes any amounts you must pay in addition to your copay when you or your doctor chooses a brand name drug when a generic equivalent is available (see "Generic prescription drug policy" below).
+This includes any amounts you must pay in addition to your copay when you or your doctor chooses a brand name drug when a generic equivalent is available (see "What's covered" below).
 These expenses do not count toward your out-of-pocket limit and you will continue to be responsible for these expenses even if you have met the out-of-pocket limit for the year.

-You can get more information about your out-of-pocket limits on page I-6 and on page D-9.
+You can get more information about your out-of-pocket limits on page I-6 and on page D-5.

-A medication or supply must be listed on the "focus" formulary in order to be covered (unless you get a formulary exception from the Plan).
+A medication or supply must be listed on the formulary in order to be covered (unless you get a formulary exception from the Plan).
+Your free pharmacies and the UNITE HERE HEALTH-Health Center use the "smart" formulary.
+If you use any other pharmacy, you access the "open" formulary.
 The Plan pays benefits only for the following formulary expenses:

 - FDA-approved medications and supplies which can legally be purchased only with a written prescription from a healthcare provider.
-This includes oral and injectable contraceptives, and drugs mixed to order by a pharmacist, as long as at least one part of the mixed-to-order drug is an FDA-approved prescription drug. - The following diabetic supplies: insulin, diabetic test strips, control solution for glucometers, disposable syringes and needles, lancets, and lancet devices. - Prescription and certain over-the-counter preventive healthcare services and supplies, including routine immunizations (see page I-7).
-You must have a prescription for over-the-counter preventive healthcare services and supplies in order for the Fund to pay for these services.
+This includes oral and injectable contraceptives, and drugs mixed to order by a pharmacist, as long as at least one part of the mixed-to-order drug is an FDA-approved prescription drug. - The following diabetic supplies: insulin, diabetic test strips, control solution for glucometers, disposable syringes and needles, and lancet devices.

-- Vitamins. - Hormone therapy as long as the hormones are FDA approved and only available by prescription.
+- Prescription and over-the-counter preventive healthcare services and supplies, including immunizations.
+You must have a prescription for over-the-counter preventive healthcare services and supplies in order for the Fund to pay for these services. - Vitamins. - Hormone therapy as long as the hormones are FDA approved and only available by prescription.
 Prior authorization is required for certain hormone therapy.
-Hormone therapy for individuals with gender dysphoria is not subject to an age restriction; however, the prior authorization process for individuals under age 18 will include an additional requirement that the treating physician have documentation showing sexual maturity of Tanner stage 2 or more. - Certain over-the-counter (OTC) drugs, as long as you have a prescription, and as long as you get the drug at the UNITE HERE HEALTH Health Center or the two free locations in Pennsylvania.
+Hormone therapy for individuals with gender dysphoria is not subject to an age restriction; however, the prior authorization process for individuals under age 18 will include an additional requirement that the treating physician have documentation showing sexual maturity of Tanner stage 2 or more.